ThatCoolCoder/nosper-engine/README.md

 Mathematical engine (calculator) library written in Javascript that works in browser environments and in nodejs.

-## Usage:
+## Usage

-Add the project as a git submodule.
+This project uses a rolling release system where versions are kept in git branches, so add the project as a git submodule with `git submodule add https://github.com/ThatCoolCoder/nosper-engine`.
+Then navigate to the directory where the submodule was cloned to, and choose the latest stable branch with `git checkout v1`.

 We use ES6 modules so import it as so: (it's the same for browser and node)

 ```javascript
 import { Evaluator } from 'path/to/nosper-engine/src/Evaluator.mjs';